ofirsharony/ofirsharony/README.md

 ## Hi there 👋

+BE Platform Lead; Apache Kafka Community Catalyst; Creator; Writer; Speaker.

+You can learn more about me here: https://linktr.ee/ofirsharony

 <!--
 **ofirsharony/ofirsharony** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.